bolinocroustibat/databases-backup-over-scp/README.md

 # Run with a cron

-You can use the scripts with a cron.
+You can use the scripts with a Linux cron.
 Edit your root crontab with `crontab -e` and add those lines, for example:

 ```
 # Backup MySQL databases every Tuesday and Friday at 3:00